pxeemo/lrxy/README.md

                         command line verbosity
   -v, --version         show current lrxy version and exit
 ```
-Provider is goning to ba lrclib by default
+Provider is going to be lrclib by default

 ### lrxy-convert